chinamike65/hugo-tuolesi/content/book3/book3en.md

 During the proof-reading period, I often remembered the master's explanation in the middle of the night, even in my dreams, and I couldn't calm down for a long time.

-The teacher's words are like a simple and powerful old hoe, and every sentence is hoeed on his heart that has been blinded by ignorance for a long time.
+The teacher's words are like a simple and powerful old hoe, and every sentence creates a furrow on one's heart that has been blinded by ignorance for a long time.

 Thinking about the first half of my life, I didn’t know how to distinguish between good and bad karma, I was dazed and didn’t know the direction, and I lived a life of confusion of right and wrong.

-Fortunately, it is worth meeting the teacher, and then you have to wake up.
+Fortunately, when you are lucky enough to meet the teacher, then you just have to wake up.

 From now on, just by listening to the teacher's words, being an honest person, steadfastly studying, and benefiting sentient beings, can the meaning of life continue to increase, and only then can one be worthy of the three jewels, of the teacher and one's own life.